Linear95/SPAG/README.md

     --sft_data_path data/alpaca_train.json
 ```

-The output file `train_spag_data_im_llama2.json` is already in an instruction-tuning format, with following keywords:
+The output file `train_spag_data_im_llama2.json` is already in an instruction-tuning format, with the following keywords:

 - `query` \& `target`: the input and label for language modeling,
-- `reward`: the reward assigned to current utterance (`target`),
+- `reward`: the reward assigned to the current utterance (`target`),
-- `weight`: the re-weighting paramenter to ensure that both attacker and defender have equal learning coefficient 1/2 in expectation.
+- `weight`: the re-weighting parameter to ensure that both attacker and defender have an equal learning coefficient 1/2 in expectation.

 Then the SPAG model can be learned with the following command:
 ```bash